googlefonts/googlefonts.github.io/gf-guide/onboarding.md

 -   **The project must be developed on GitHub or similar platform.**
     <br>
     A VCS open to public participation and actively maintained.
-Please read our [Github guide](hosting.md).
+Please read our [GitHub guide](hosting.md).

 -   **The source files are available** in your preferred font editor format.
     <br>